YijiaXiong/yijiaxiong.github.io/proteinstructure.md

 # Visualization of Proteins

-Here is a gallery of the visualization of some proteins I have studied.
-The visualization was created by using either Pymol or Swiss PDB viewer.
-Some structures were exported as POV model and further rendered with ray tracing program POVRay.
+Below are the structure of some proteins I have studied.
+The visualization was created by either Pymol or Swiss PDB viewer.
+Some structures were exported as POV model and further rendered with the ray tracing program POVRay.

 #### Cartoon Model of Calmodulin binding to Calcium
 Calmodulin was shown as a cartoon model with Ca2+ ions shown as grey spheres.